Plotkine/scan-script/README.md

 # scan_script

-a bash script I used in OSCP to automate port scanning and basic enumeration
+a bash script I wrote for OSCP to automate port scanning and basic enumeration

 ![](./execution_example.png)